revaldinho/cpc-cplink/README.md

-# cpc-cplink - Amstrad CPC - Coprocessor  Link Project
+# cpc-cplink
-Co-processor link card for Amstrad CPC Computers
+A co-processor link card for Amstrad CPC Computers

 ### Outline
 This project is a generic coprocessor interface card for the CPC using a simple message passing protocol.
 Voltage level shifting components are included so that both 3V3 and 5V co-processors can be connected directly.
 Most likely the co-processor will be a RaspberryPi, but the simple First-In First-Out (FIFO) interface is suitable for other processors and systems too including Arduinos, Teensy and PIC MCUs.